PlayeRom/flightgear-addon-fgcamera/readme.md

 # History

 - 1.0-1.2 - versions published on the FlightGear forum
-- 1.2.1 - addon compatiblity + small fixes
+- 1.2.1 - addon compatibility + small fixes
 - 1.2.2
     * #5 (reverse mouse controls - the same as in FG),
     * #3 disable space keyboard mapping,